jimmysmits/CloudNotes/Preparation-Exam.md

   }
 }
 ```

 A block has a type (`resource` in this example).
 Each block type defines how many labels must follow the type keyword.
 The resource block type expects two labels, which are `aws_instance` and `example` in the example above.
 A particular block type may have any number of required labels, or it may require none as with the nested `network_interface` block type.

-After the block type keyword and any labels, the block body is delimited by the `{` and `}` characters.
+After the block type keyword and any labels, the block body is delimited by the `{ }` characters.
 Within the block body, further arguments and blocks may be nested, creating a hierarchy of blocks and their associated arguments.

 The Terraform language uses a limited number of top-level block types, which are blocks that can appear outside of any other block in a configuration file.
 Most of Terraform's features (including resources, input variables, output values, data sources, etc.) are implemented as top-level blocks.